chfrank-cgn/Rancher/ec2-cluster-1/grafana-cloud/README.md

 - `12-deployment.yaml` has the actual deployment
 - `13-monitor.yaml` has the service monitor

-## Longhorn
+## Longhorn backup

-To get metrics from Longhorn, we have enabled monitoring in the deployment:
+To allow backups from Longhorn, we configure a backup target:

+- `files/values-longhorn.yaml` has the configuration
 - `22-deployment.yaml` has a small NFS service for backup

 ## Syslog forwarding